| Diamonds

 as tokens of power.
 The Greeks saw diamonds as teardrops of the gods.

 The Romans thought the sparkly objects had splintered from the constellations.
+Today, these precious gems are universally recognized

 as symbols of romance, commitment, undying love, wealth and exclusivity,